cloud-until/privacy-lottery/README.md

 ## Usage

-- Connect Wallet: Click the "Connect Wallet" button and select your preferred Ethereum wallet
+- Connect Wallet: Click the "Connect Wallet" button and select your wallet
-- Create Meeting: Click "New Meeting" to create a new meeting with details and privacy settings
-- Check In Anonymously: Submit encrypted participant IDs that remain private
+- Create Lottery: Define prize description and deadline, then confirm on-chain
-- Monitor Meetings: View active meetings with real-time encrypted statistics
+- Participate: Join an active lottery with one click
-- End Meeting: Meeting creators can terminate meetings to finalize attendance
-- View Results: After completion, see attendance statistics and verification
+- Draw Winner: Lottery creators can trigger random winner selection after the deadline
+- View Results: See winner information once the lottery is completed

 ## Security Features

-- All participant data is encrypted using FHE during the meeting
-- Individual identities remain hidden until meeting completion
-- Only attendance statistics are revealed post-meeting
-- Meeting results stored immutably on-chain for verification
-- Transparent post-meeting attendance revelation ensures fairness
+- On-chain randomness ensures unbiased winner selection
+- Immutable records guarantee lottery integrity
+- No centralized authority can manipulate results
+- Wallet-based access secures participation

 ## Future Enhancements

-- Advanced meeting types (private events, exclusive sessions)
-- Multi-platform support for web and mobile check-ins
-- Cross-chain deployment for broader accessibility
+- Multi-chain deployment for broader accessibility
-- Mobile application for on-the-go check-in
-- Integration with calendar systems
+- Prize distribution with ERC20 tokens or NFTs
+- Advanced lottery types (raffles, multi-winner draws)
+- Mobile-friendly optimized interface
-- DAO governance for platform improvements
+- DAO governance for community-driven improvements

-Built with ❤️ using Zama FHE Technology
+Built with ❤️ for a fair and private lottery experience on Ethereum